nandkishorshinde55/weather-app/README.md

 -  Scan the QR code displayed in your browser or terminal.

+### 📱 Note
+- Make sure your mobile device is connected to the same network as your computer when running the app via Expo Go.

 ### 5. 💻 Launch on an Emulator/Simulator
 - If you have Android Studio set up with an emulator or Xcode with an iOS simulator, you can run the app directly from your development environment.